metrorailings/OwlBlog/content/posts/week-4-insights.md

 ## Saints @ Lions

 Matt Patricia is only putting six men in the box against Drew Brees.
 I expected way too much from Patricia here.

+Literal six-man boxes against Alvin Kamara and the Saints offensive line.
+How is Patricia this bad a coach?